Everything You Need to Know About Owning Your Dream Holiday Home with Wood Leisure

 A: All alterations and additions to your caravan and pitch must go through the office to be authorised by the park manager.
 Decking would be need to be constructed by a park preferred contractor.

 Q: Can I live in my caravan?
 I am retired and want to use my caravan all the time?

 A: You cannot live in your caravan as the park is a holiday park not residential.
 Being retired does not mean you are on holiday.
 The test is whether you have a main residence elsewhere.
 Campsie Glen has residential homes where you can live permanently as a resident.

 Q: Does the caravan come with a guarantee?

-A: Pre loved caravans are sold as seen and do not come with a guarantee.
-New caravans come with a manufacture guarantee.
+A: Pre-owned caravans are sold as seen and do not come with a guarantee.
+New caravans come with a manufacturer guarantee.

 Q: What happens when the caravan has reached the end of its life at the park?

-A: There would be disconnection charge to pay, prices start from £500+VAT.
+A: There would be a disconnection charge to pay, with prices starting from £500+VAT.
 The park would help to locate a buyer for your caravan to the best of our ability.